Cassoulet-Style French Bean Stew

 Day 2

-• Add the carrots and onions and the single whole clove and cook over moderate heat, stirring occasionally, until the onions are golden, and the clove is fragrant, about 7 minutes.
+• Sauté the aromatics.
+Add the carrots and onions and the single whole clove and cook over moderate heat, stirring occasionally, until the onions are golden, and the clove is fragrant, about 7 minutes.
 Use a spoon to remove the clove.
 Add the hunk of pancetta and brown it lightly.
 Add the hunk of prosciutto, the head of garlic and the tomato and cook, stirring, for 1 minute.

 Day 3